 - C. On-site modifications.
 Required parking facilities will be located on the same lot as the building or use for which they are required, except as noted below: - 1.
 Joint use of parking lot.
 In a multiple or mixed-use development where there are two (2) or more uses with either a) different users with different operating hours or b) the same users for similar operating hours, which allows the utilization of the same parking spaces and, thus, reduces demand. - 2.
 Reserve parking.
-In commercial and industrial districts, where the gross floor area on a site exceeds twenty thousand square feet (20,000 s.f.), the Commission may authorize the substitution of a reserve parking area in lieu of up to twenty percent (20%) of the required number of marked spaces.
+In commercial and industrial districts, where the gross floor area on a site exceeds three thousand square feet (3,000 s.f.), the Commission may authorize the substitution of a reserve parking area in lieu of up to twenty percent (20%) of the required number of marked spaces.

 The enforcement Officer will report to the Commission any findings that the number of marked parking spaces is inadequate for the actual use or if the condition of the reserve parking area creates a public nuisance.
 The Commission, at its discretion, may notify the owner of the property that the reserve area must be properly maintained or must be fully or partially developed as a parking area within six (6) months of notification.
-Failure of the owner to comply with this requirement may be grounds for revocation of the Certificate of Zoning Compliance and render the property in violation of zoning regulations.